 Open doors and windows.
 And shut every door behind you to make sure they all work.
 Open cupboards and drawers to check they close properly.
 Remember, you're giving them £100,000s.

 Flick switches.
 Turn lights on and off, especially those with older switches.
 Fire up the cooker.
-Also check the wiring's age, as updating electrics can cost large.
+Also check the wiring's age, as updating electrics can cost a lot.

 Count power points.
 Mark out power point locations in each room on the floorplan.
 Check sockets carefully - do they look like they'll work?
 If in doubt, test them.